utelle/SQLite3MultipleCiphers/docs/installation/install_overview.md

 [latest ICU release](https://github.com/unicode-org/icu/releases/latest).
 However, the pre-built binary packages for Windows include the required ICU DLLs.

+Using the build files coming with _SQLite3 Multiple Ciphers_ for building the library with ICU support, requires to define the environment variable `LIBICU_PATH` that must point to the directory to which the archive with the pre-built ICU libraries was extracted.

 In addition, the Visual C++ 2019 runtime is required to be installed, because the ICU DLLs depend on it.